stevejarvis/goosedcycl.ing/_pages/about.md

 {% endcapture %}

 {% capture reg_caption %}
-In reality there's four of us as of right now, but darn if I can actually find a pic with all of us in it right now.
-Check back later and I'll get a proper pic.
+Not only a pic with all four of us in it, but wearing matching kits.
+Has not been seen before or since.
 {% endcapture %}

 <figure>